Zynga Poker: Recent features and events

 In the first quarter of 2017, the company reported a loss, although revenue was rising compared to the year prior.
 In 2018, Zynga Poker accounted for 23% of Zynga's game revenue.
 After added competition in the market, in 2018 analysts said that Zynga lost its market share in social casino games, with only a 6.1% market share.
 Zynga Poker introduced a new "Spin and Win" mode in its World Poker Tour Tournament Center in 2019, essentially combining poker with a prize wheel.
 In November 2018, Zynga Poker reported its mobile revenue falling 3% that year, with bookings remaining flat, with Zynga stating the game was "still recovering from the platform changes imposed by Facebook in [the second financial quarter]."
 At the time, Zynga was partnering with World Poker Tour.

 In quarter one of 2019, Zynga Poker was 15% of Zynga's total revenue, after being 21% of that revenue in the first quarter of 2018.
 In 2019, the company hired Brad Garrett on a sweepstakes event.
 In March 2019 Zynga Poker added a tournament code called Spin & Win, allowing for faster play and higher stakes.
 According to Consumer Affairs, in 2019, Zynga Poker users suffered a data breach.

 Although Zynga made a slight profit in 2019, Zynga Poker's profit dropped by 7%, "as it is still recovering from platform changes that Facebook made last year.
 Gibeau said the company is working on updates that will help Zynga Poker get back into growth mode."

-Zynga Poker uses Chips as an in-game currency.
-People need to buy the chips to play the game.
-This feature as help to increase revenue of Zynga Poker game.
-Game also offers Zynga Poker Free Chips to interact with more players.